 An addition to the Hetzel papers is in boxes 1-17 & 20-26.
 Boxes 18 & 19 were received earlier and their accession numbers are not recorded.

 Theodore Brinton Hetzel (1906-1990) was born in Germantown, Pennsylvania and attended Westtown School and Haverford College, graduating Phi Beta Kappa in 1928.
-He completed graduate studies in mechanical engineering at the University of Pennsylvania, the Technical University of Munich (Germany), and Penn State University.
-He returned to Haverford College in 1936 as a member of the faculty and later chair of the Department of Engineering, remaining on the faculty until 1972.
-While at Haverford, he also served on the Committee of Arts and Service, as a member of the Corporation, on the Eighth Dimension Advisory Committee, as advisor to the Social and Technical Assistance Program.
-He was secretary of the faculty from 1965-1971.
+He completed graduate studies in mechanical engineering at the University of Pennsylvania, the Technical University of Munich (Germany), and Pennsylvania State University.
+He returned to Haverford College in 1936 as a member of the faculty and later chair of the department of engineering, remaining on the faculty until 1972.
+While at Haverford, he also served on the Committee of Arts and Service, as a member of the Corporation, on the Eighth Dimension Advisory Committee, and as advisor to the Social and Technical Assistance Program.
+He was secretary of the faculty from 1965 to 1971.

 Hetzel served on the Indian Committees of the American Friends Service Committee and Philadelphia Yearly Meeting.
 In 1955, the Indian Rights Association asked him to join its board of directors.
-In 1969 the Association appointed him its executive director and editor of its publication, Indian Truth.
-In 1971 he was named general secretary.
-Adopted by the Seneca Indians, he was given the Indian name “Our friend.”
-An avid photographer, Hetzel was a contract photographer for Haverford College for a number of years.
+In 1969, the Association appointed him its executive director and editor of its publication, Indian Truth.
+In 1971, he was named general secretary.
+Adopted by the Seneca Nation of Indians, he was given the Seneca name Ong Gwa Dao, meaning “our friend.”
+An avid photographer, Hetzel was contracted by Haverford College for a number of years.
 His photographs were also used for Friends’ periodicals and for projects with which he was affiliated.